Galvis, Suarez lead Phillies over Arizona for 3rd win in row

 After the Diamondbacks closed to 5-4 in the eighth, Marchand and Jankowski tripled to give Philadelphia some needed insurance in the bottom half.

+“Adding on in the eighth was really important and great to see,” Phillies manager Joe Girardi said.

 Ranger Suarez (6-4) allowed only one run in 5 1/3 innings.
 In six starts since leaving the closer’s role to solidify the back of the rotation, he is 1-1 with a 2.03 ERA in 26 2/3 innings.
+He was effective with a slider that kept the Diamondbacks hitters off balance during his five-strikeout performance.

+“I’ve been practicing that pitch in the bullpen and my flat ground,” Suarez said.
+“I felt comfortable with it and I used it more today.”

 Ian Kennedy pitched a perfect ninth for his 21st save of the season and fifth since the Phillies got him from Texas at the trade deadline.